Robin0206/FolderEncryptorGo/README.md

 -Obfuscation of folder names (currently only filenames are obfuscated)<br>
 -Maybe a second encryptor for encrypting small files which encrypts them in place <br>
   (steaming to small files seem to be a bottleneck at the moment, <br>
-  i had very good results using this on previous encryptors)<br>
+  i had very good results using this approach on previous encryptors)<br>

 Usage on Linux:<br>
 <br>